evhub/coconut/HELP.md

 ### Imperative Method

 The imperative approach is the way you'd write `factorial` in a language like C. Imperative approaches involve lots of state change, where variables are regularly changed and loops are liberally used.
-In Coconut, the imperative approach looks something like this:
+In Coconut, the imperative approach to the `factorial` problem looks like this:
 ```python
 def factorial(n):
     """Compute n! where n is an integer >= 0."""